Annapurna Circuit Trek

 One important thing to keep in mind during our booking process is that you must pay at least 20% of the total amount.
 We really hope you understand that we have to work with professional guides, manage permits, and other hotel stays for your trip.

 So, without actual proper confirmation, we won’t be able to proceed further.
 Don’t hassle with the remaining amount.
-You can come to visit us at our office once you’re in Nepal and we shall table talk further.
+You can come to visit us at our office once you’re in Nepal and we shall talk further.

 Also, kindly don’t seek cancellation during the final days of your trek.
-We do not have a proper refund policy and anyway, the process would have started.
+We do not have a proper refund policy, and anyway, the process would have started.
 So, please only book if you’re 100% sure about the Annapurna Circuit Trek.

 Tipping Culture